Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 7 Februari 2025 11.29.04 UTC
+- WIB: Jumat, 7 Februari 2025 12.26.25 UTC
-- WITA: Jumat, 7 Februari 2025 12.29.04 UTC
+- WITA: Jumat, 7 Februari 2025 13.26.25 UTC
-- WIT: Jumat, 7 Februari 2025 13.29.04 UTC
+- WIT: Jumat, 7 Februari 2025 14.26.25 UTC

 Kutipan Inspiratif:
-"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."
+"Take up one idea.
+Make that one idea your life - think of it, dream of it, live on that idea.
+Let the brain, muscles, nerves, every part of your body, be full of that idea, and just leave every other idea alone.
+This is the way to success."

-Kategori: technology
+Kategori: success